qmacro/qmacro.github.io/_posts/2021-04-24-github-actions-workflow-browser.markdown

 * `--cache "${GH_CACHETIME:-1h}"`

 I don't yet have that many workflow definitions, but if it comes to that, `gh` will work through the responses to get them all for me with `--paginate`.
 And the `--cache` parameter works both ways: my activities are well behaved when it comes to using the API endpoints, and also, after the first time the list of workflow definitions is retrieved, any subsequent uses of the workflow browser are that much snappier (this works also with the similar use of the `--cache` parameter in the `showgithubcontent` script we'll see shortly).
+Note that if there's no value specified for `GH_CACHETIME`, the default will be 1 hour (`1h`) through the use of [shell parameter expansion](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html).

 Next we come to the use of the `--field` parameter, which allows me to specify the name and value for the search parameter `q`.
 I looked at the [Searching code](https://docs.github.com/en/github/searching-for-information-on-github/searching-code) documentation to find out about the `ownertype:owner` specification.
 The first time around this value will be "org:qmacro-org" and the second time around it will be "user:qmacro".
 Moreover, with `path` I can search for content that appears at a specific location - see [Search by file location](https://docs.github.com/en/github/searching-for-information-on-github/searching-code#search-by-file-location).